spywhere/Javatar/README.md

 #### Advanced Creation

 In creation mode, all packages/classes will be created relative to current package.
-If you want to create from default package (root package), you must specify `~` sign before package/class name.
+If you want to create from default package (root package), you must specify `~` (tilde) before package/class name.
 It's also able to create packages/classes corresponded to package path as example below

 Input: `Alpha`<br />
 Result as Class: `Class "Alpha" is created in current package`<br />